We hold records about children who were:

 These cared for:

-- people with mental illness or intellectual impairment (Adelaide, then Parkside, then Glenside Lunatic Asylums) - The word "Lunatic" reflects the term in use at the time of the record creation.
+- people with mental illness or intellectual impairment: Adelaide, then Parkside, then Glenside Lunatic Asylums - The word 'Lunatic' reflects the term used when the record were created.

 The Boarding-out system

-The greater part of the State Children's Council's responsibility lay with the boarding-out system, which included:
+The main responsibility of the State Children's Council was the boarding-out system, which included:

 - the boarding-out of children under thirteen years of age in approved homes, at a fixed weekly subsidy